Equal Opportunities Policy

 At relevant and regular intervals we shall review and, where necessary, reform our procedures and practices around employment in order to safeguard fairness and to keep them in line with any relevant changes in the law.

-We shall at all times observe and scrutinise the composition of the workforce in relation to the protected characteristics in order to fulfil the purpose of this policy.
-This practice shall include assessing the effectiveness of this policy in action and reviewing and implementing changes in order to address any issues which may arise as a result.
+We shall at all times observe and scrutinise the composition of the workforce in relation to the protected characteristics to fulfil the purpose of this policy.
+This practice shall include assessing the effectiveness of this policy in action and reviewing and implementing changes to address any issues which may arise as a result.

 Dealing with concerns

 All complaints and concerns relating to equal opportunities, discrimination, harassment or victimisation will be treated with fairness and with the appropriate level of confidentiality.
-Where any Staff Member wishes to raise a concern or complaint, they are able to raise a grievance in accordance with our usual procedures.
+Where any staff member wishes to raise a concern or complaint, they are able to raise a grievance in accordance with our usual procedures.
+Please see our grievance policy for further information

 This policy for Equal Opportunities at Work is robustly endorsed by us at all levels of management.